septag/Junkyard/doc/CodingStandard.md

     - Use `ENABLE_BITMASK()` macro for flag enum type to automatically implement `&|^~` operators
 - **Use encapsulation carefully.
 Prefer POD (plain-old-data) structs and functions over encapsulation**
     - Unless there are some conveniences are involved and data is small/harmless enough to pass around.
 For example, look at `GfxCommandBuffer` in `GfxBackend.h`.
 It doesn't keep the actual data to CommandBuffers.
 It just holds a reference/handle to the internal data and can be more convenient that we pass it around as an object and use the member functions for drawing stuff.
-- **Inheritance is not allowed, *except* pure interface classes**: Use `final` keyword for the inherited implementor class so that compiler may have a better chance to optimize them.
+- **Inheritance is not allowed, *except* pure interface classes**: This also should be used rarely and only if necessary.
+Because it creates the *vtable*, breaks POD benefits and any parent data that embeds them.
+Also use `final` keyword for the inherited implementor class so that compiler may have a better chance to optimize it.
 - **Do not do anything heavy in constructors.
 Especially allocations are strictly prohibited**
     - Usually only `Scope` suffix types (Profiling, Mutex locking, ...) are allowed to do some light work in the constructor.
 - **Prefer zero-initialization or default member initializers over classic constructors**: So the order of preference is: